Top 100 Universities in the UK 2026 (Full List)

 Student Well-being as a Priority

 Mental health support and well-being services are now central to university strategies.
-As awareness about student mental health rises, universities are offering more counseling wellness programs and resources.
+As awareness about student mental health rises, universities are offering more counselling and wellness programs and resources.

 FAQs about UK Universities